khangsheng1/solo_projects/TTS/readme.md

 ## Demonstration

 A small demonstration has been included in the repository to show the use of these scripts.
-Simply run any script according to its intended function to see how it performs text-to-speech conversion or EPUB-to-text extraction.
+Simply run the TTS_BUILD script and select the short passage to convert the TXT file to an MP3 file.
+You can use the .

 ### Requirements